Brighouse Towns Fund

 Arts, culture, and interpretation

 We will provide space for leisure and recreation in Brighouse.
-The offer will complement surrounding towns and cities; adding to the attractiveness of the region.
+The offer will complement surrounding towns and cities, adding to the attractiveness of the region.

 Design

-Brighouse retail and leisure
+- retail and leisure

-We are investing £9m on the retail and leisure offer of Brighouse town centre by prioritising people, enhancing the streetscape and providing places to sit and meet friends.
-The changes will increase footfall, dwell times and support the 24-hour economy.
-Our ambition is to increase the time spent in Brighouse and the amount spent in shops, cafes, and restaurants.
+The changes will increase footfall and support longer dwell times.
+Our aim with these changes is to increase the time spent in Brighouse and the amount spent in shops, cafes, and restaurants.

 View of proposals for Commercial Street